 If your player is not able to participate on a Hawks lacrosse team before his team roster is set, your registration fee, less a $20 administrative fee, is refundable.
 Once being placed on a roster, 50% of your registration fee, less the $20 administrative fee is refundable.
 Once regular season has begun, no refunds will be issued.
 Refunds may be issued by check and could take 2-4 weeks to process and be mailed.

-Membership in US Lacrosse provides us with substantially lower insurance costs and provides our players with supplemental insurance.
-US Lacrosse provides our sport with important safety research, rules guidelines, and coaching development programs.
+Membership in US Lacrosse is optional, US Lacrosse provides our sport with important safety research, rules guidelines, and coaching development programs.

 Most off-season lacrosse tournaments, camps and clinics by other providers require US Lacrosse membership as well, so you will save money in the future.

-Our registration system is integrated with US Lacrosse membership.
-If you need to purchase or renew US Lacrosse membership, you will be redirected to www.uslacrosse.org to sign up your son and then returned to our website to complete the registration process.
+If you want to purchase or renew US Lacrosse membership, you can visit: www.uslacrosse.org to sign up your son.
 If you have issues with the US Lacrosse membership process, email US Lacrosse.